F3real/F3real.github.io/content/blockchain_ctf4.md

 ~~~
 So how can we exploit this?

-Problem lies in using `blockhash`, it saves values only up to last 256 blocks.
-Calling it on older block will yield 0.
+The problem lies in using `blockhash`, it saves values only up to the last 256 blocks.
+Calling it on the older block will yield 0.
 This means we can just wait for 256 blocks after which we know the value of winning ticket.
-Only problem letf to handle is fact that account that closses raffle is unable to call `collectReward` function, but this can be bypassed by creating two different attack contracts.
+The only problem letf to handle is the fact that account that closes raffle is unable to call `collectReward` function, but this can be bypassed by creating two different attack contracts.

 Solution: